ninsid711/SmartGC/README.md

 (assuming that the git repo has been pulled)

 First libclang dll needs to be installed

-(For linux systems)
+(FOR LINUX BASED SYSTEMS ONLY)

+1. ` python -m venv venv && source venv/bin/activate `

+    This will create a virtual environment.

-1. ` sudo apt install libclang-14-dev `
+2. ` sudo apt install libclang-14-dev `

-(As of 22/04/2024 this should install version 14 of the libclang dll required to run it)
+    (As of 15/10/2024 this should install version 14 of the libclang dll required to run it)

-2. ` pip install clang==14 `
+3. ` pip install clang==14 `

     This will install clang version 14 for python.

 Now that the setup is ready, you can run the following command to use SmartGC

-3. ` python3 ParseInject.py UserCode.c OutCode.c references.json `
+` python3 ParseInject.py UserCode.c OutCode.c references.json `

 This will (if it does not already exist), create a OutCode.c that has been injected with memory free statements and can be compiled and used at will.